robertpiosik/CodeWebChat/README.md

 - Initialize chatbots—don't scrape responses
 - Free forever—community effort

-⭐️ **The workflow**
+⭐️ **How it works?**

 Select folders and files for context, type instructions, and pick your favorite chatbot—to continue in the browser, or call a model provider of choice—to stay in the editor.

-Once the response is ready, suggested multi-file changes can be integrated with the codebase after you review them in a transparent and safe way.

-⭐️ **How it works?**

-It's really simple!
-Whenever you inititalize a new chat or make an API call, a message in XML-like format is constructed.
-It constists of three segments: prompt, edit format and context.
-First two are repeated after context [for better adherence](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).
+The extension then constructs a message in an XML-like format.
+It consists of your prompt, edit format instructions, and file context.

+> The prompt and edit format instructions are repeated after the context [for better model adherence](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).

 ```
 Implement a subtract method.